gruppe-i-co-design/paper/paper.md

 Summary of synthesized report

-The picture below shows an unsorted array in the ram when the program starts.
+The picture below shows an unsorted array in the RAM when the program starts.

 TODO add images of waveform diagrams